-The major sources of energy use on an irrigated cotton farm are synthetic fertilisers (see the soil health page) as well as electricity and fossil fuels used to power irrigation pumps (see the energy efficiency page).
-These are also the main contributors to greenhouse gas emissions.
+The major sources of energy use on an irrigated cotton farm are synthetic fertilisers (see the crop nutrition page) as well as electricity and fossil fuels used to power irrigation pumps (see the energy efficiency page).
+These are also the main contributors to greenhouse gas (GHG) emissions.
 Healthy riparian vegetation on-farm can act to mitigate and off-set GHG emissions, while carbon sequestration and conservation of native vegetation can contribute to the long-term health and sustainability of the farm (like helping to produce beneficial pests).
-There's lots of benefits to farming carbon!
+There are lots of benefits to farming carbon.

 What do you need to know?

 In 2008, the Australian Government made a commitment to ratify the Kyoto Protocol, signing an agreement with the United Nations Framework Convention on Climate Change (UNFCC).

 - reduce GHG emissions by 2020, to at least 5 percent below 2000 levels

 - reduce GHG emissions by 2050, to 80 percent below 2000 levels